Lunds BK

 Lunds BK is a football club from Lund, Sweden founded in 1919.
 The club currently plays in Division 1 Södra.

 Despite their relative success Lunds BK has never competed in the Allsvenskan or Superettan, but has played nine seasons in the second highest level.
-The club is well known for their youth football programme and has managed numerous players such as Martin Dahlin and Roger Ljung who have progressed to major clubs.
+The club is well known for their youth football programme which has produced numerous players such as Martin Dahlin and Roger Ljung who have progressed to major clubs.

 History

 The team was first formed in 1919 when Lund GIF's youth players rebelled against their coach because they were not getting any playing time.
 The entire youth squad along with some players from IFK Lund were without club affiliation.

 Two youth players, Gustav 'Gast' Persson and Bertil Larsson requested Berndt Paulsson to form the new club.
 Gunnar Björnhammar became the chairman and the rest of the board consisted of youth players.

 In the year that they were formed the team only played one match which they won 4–1 with an attendance of 165 people.
 Almkvist scored 2 goals and thus became that year's leading scorer.

 From 1919 to 1923, the club did not play league football.
 During this time, the club played 95 matches.

 In 1923 Nils Nilsson (Pegen) was the top scorer with 20 goals in 26 matches.
 In 1924, LBK played 34 matches of which they won 15 games and lost 11.

 The next year the club competed in a new league called Sydsvenskan.
 Since then the club has continued to progress despite the fact that their league position has fluctuated over the years.
-Over the last 20 years the club has mainly competed in Division 2 Södra Götaland but they have had 3 seasons in Division 1 Södra.
+In recent years the club has mainly competed in the third tier.

 The club is affiliated to the Skånes Fotbollförbund.